the-fool/thomasruble.com/content/blog/realtime-with-django-channels.md

     command: python manage.py rundelay
 ```

-We have 3 separate services, although 2 of them are nearly identical.
+We have 3 separate services, but 2 of them are nearly identical.
 The first Django service, which executes the 'runserver' command, is going to be the 'main' public facing web-server.
 The second Django service is our 'delay server', whose mission is to handle the timeouts and enqueing of delayed tasks.

 If you don't recognize the `rundelay` argument passed to `manage.py`, don't fret!
 It's a new feature added when we hook in the Django Channels app.
 In our `settings.py` file you'll find: